Triangle Counting with Local Edge Differential Privacy: The Interactive Lower Bound

-Our reduction is black-box.
-Given an instance of $SUM_n$, where each local party holds one bit $X_i$ of the vector $(X_1,\dots,X_n),$ the parties implicitly create the following graph $G$.
+Now we describe algorithm $\cB$. } Given an instance of $SUM_n$, where each local party holds one bit $X_i$ of the vector $(X_1,\dots,X_n),$ the parties implicitly create the following graph $G$.
 The vertex set consists of two sets of nodes, $V_1$ and $V_2$, where $V_1$ has size $n$ and $V_2$ has size $2n$.
-The nodes in $V_1$ will not have any secret information and can be simulated by any local party.
+The nodes in $V_1$ do not have any secret information and can be simulated by any local party.
 The nodes in $V_2$ are $[2n]$, and each party $i\in [n]$ is responsible for simulating nodes $2i-1$ and $2i$ in $V_2$.
 To create the edges of $G,$ we add edges of the complete bipartite graph between $V_1$ and $V_2$.
 In addition, each pair of nodes $(2i-1,2i)$ in $V_2$ has an edge between them if and only if $x_i=1$.
-See Figure~\ref{fig:interactive-lb} for an illustration.
+See~\Cref{fig:interactive-lb} for an illustration.
+The parties simulate algorithm $\alg$ to obtain an estimate $\hat T$ for the number of triangles in $G$.
+The output of algorithm $\cB$ is then set to $\hat S=\frac{\hat T} n$.

-Let $S=x_1+\dots x_n.$ Observe that any triangle in $G$ must have two vertices in $V_2$ and an edge between a pair of matched nodes.
+Next, we analyze the accuracy and privacy of the reduction algorithm $\cB$.
+Let $S=x_1+\ldots +x_n.$ Observe that any triangle in $G$ must have two vertices in $V_2$ and an edge between a pair of matched nodes.
 Any such edge contributes exactly $n$ triangles.
-So, the total number of triangles in $G$ is $T=Sn.$
+So, the total number of triangles in $G$ is $T=Sn.$ Thus, an estimate $\hat T$ for the number of triangles in $G$ with additive error $\alpha$ results in an estimate $\hat S=\frac{\hat T} n$ with additive error $\alpha_0=\frac \alpha n$ for the original instance of $SUM_n$.
+Moreover, since algorithm $\alg$ is $(\eps,\delta)$-LEDP, algorithm $\cB$ is $(\eps,\delta)$-LDP with respect to the secret dataset $X$.